Plants love water, but they hate getting too much of it.

 The soil soak can help prevent root rot when proper watering techniques are observed and can treat existing rot below the soil surface.

 Be warned that the severity of damage to your plant’s roots may be too extensive for the healthy plant to recover.
-Neem oil and other treatments are best used in the early stages of infection.
+Neem oil for plants and other treatments is best used in the early stages of infection.